CHILICIOUS: Cambodia's Sour Fruit Obsession

 Ambel M'tes (អំបិលម្ទេស)

-This is the most common and classic dip.
-The name literally means "salt chili."
-It's a dry or slightly pasty mix of chili flakes, salt, sugar, and sometimes garlic or MSG.
+The classic.
+The name literally means "Salt Chili."
+It is a dry or slightly pasty mix of chili flakes, salt, sugar, and sometimes garlic or MSG.
+Simple but effective.

 Kapi (កាពិ)

 A rich, pungent, and savory dip made from fermented shrimp paste.
-It's often mixed with sugar, chili, and lime juice to create a balanced, complex flavor.
+It is often mixed with sugar, chili, and lime juice to create a sticky, caramelized texture.

 Teuk Prahok (ទឹកប្រហុក)

-For lovers of Cambodia's famous fermented fish paste, Prahok.
-This dipping sauce is intensely savory and is not for the faint of heart, but it's a true local delicacy.
+For lovers of Cambodia's famous fermented fish paste.
+This dipping sauce is intensely savory and funky.
+It is not for the faint of heart, but it is a true local delicacy.

 A Gallery of Cravings

 This is more than a snack; it's a social habit!
-But for newcomers, here are a few tips:
+Here is how to survive your first bite:

-• Start small: Use just a little bit of the dip at first.
-The flavors are very strong!
+- Start small: Use just a tiny dab of the dip at first.
+The flavors are concentrated!

-When you're in Cambodia, don't be afraid to try this national obsession.
-I recommend you try at least one bite to experience the unique combination of flavors that we love.
-Enjoy!
+When you are in Cambodia, don't be afraid to try this national obsession.
+I recommend you try at least one bite to understand the unique "Sour & Spicy" flavor profile that locals love.

 A very special thank you to my sister Khek Sivanet for allowing the use of her wonderful photo collection for this article.